ChatGPT Response Cut Off Mid-Sentence: Why It Stops and the Fastest Fix

 Common causes

-The model picks an end-of-message token when it judges the answer “complete enough.”
-On long structured outputs (tables, numbered lists, multi-file code), it sometimes truncates a list early and emits the stop token.
-This is a quality-of-completion problem, not a cap.
+The model emits an end-of-message token when it judges the answer “complete enough.”
+GPT-5.5 Instant was specifically tuned in 2026 to be more concise — tighter, less over-formatted — so on long structured outputs (tables, numbered lists, multi-file code) it now truncates a list or stops after a few files more readily than older models did.
+This is a completion-quality choice, not a hard limit.

 How to verify: the output ends at what looks like a natural break (last item of a list, end of a function) but the prompt asked for more.
-Asking “did you finish?” usually gets “no, here’s the rest.”
+Asking “did you finish? continue if not” almost always gets the rest.

 3. Network stream dropped mid-response